Compassionate Cities Project

 A Healthy, Safe, Creative World One Community at a Time

-Compassionate Capitol Region is a member of the International Campaign for Compassionate Cities, a global campaign to raise awareness of the benefits of compassionate action in civic life.
+Compassionate Capital Region is an advocate and steward of the International Campaign for Compassionate Cities, a global campaign to raise awareness of the benefits of compassionate action in civic life.
 Our project's purpose is to assist our region's city and county governments in working with the communities they represent so they can address together root cause chronic problems and implement plans for strengthening neighborhoods.

 about the team

 Our project team of dedicated community development advocates will present this project and it's intended outcomes to each city council and county board of supervisors meeting within the six county area (Sacramento, Yolo, Placer, Sutter, Yuba, and El Dorado) as well as work with city and county leadership and staff on the process of officially proclaiming their city or community one of compassion.
 If you would like to learn more about being on this team, send us a message on our Contact page.

 is your community ready? are you the one to get things rolling?

 Any individual, group, or organization that recognizes the need for greater compassion in a community is encouraged to begin the process for creating a Compassionate Community.
 While the Charter does not prescribe any one path, it does recommend that the process be designed and carried out by a diverse and inclusive coalition of people so that all voices within the community are heard, and the significant issues are addressed.